tarwn/lessthandot-hugo/blogs/content/posts/2014-10-01-book-review-fundamentals-of-sql-server-2012-replication.md

 ][1]

-The description says the book “will walk you through setting up different replication scenarios.
-All hands-on exercises are designed with security best practices in mind.”
+The description says the book "will walk you through setting up different replication scenarios.
+All hands-on exercises are designed with security best practices in mind."

 The first chapter is a solid introduction to replication components and naming.
 There are a lot of moving pieces to replication – publishers, distributors, subscribers, publications, articles, subscriptions, and more.
 This chapter was a  good overview of these basics.